 Flu injections are available from October every year for those considered at risk.
-Every October we run a special Saturday morning clinic to vaccinate all our at risk patients.
+If you would like to know more about when you can get a Flu jab, please contact the practice and speak to the reception team.
 If you think you need a booster for any other vaccines please make an appointment to discuss this with the practice nurse.

 All patients age 75 and over are encouraged to undergo an annual health check-up either at the surgery or within their own home if it would be inappropriate for such patients to attend the surgery.

 Any Patient who has not been seen for 3 years or more is encouraged to attend for a health check-up.

 Dr Faizy runs a minor surgery clinic on alternative Tuesday afternoons.
 During this session joint injections and removal of minor skin lesions can be performed.